calculated-finance/calc-rs/contracts/strategy/README.md

 The `strategy` contract is the on-chain runtime environment for executing declarative trading strategies using a directed acyclic graph (DAG) execution model.
 It manages the complete lifecycle of a strategy, from initialization through execution, updates, and withdrawal.

-Each strategy contract is an isolated execution environment that owns and manages its own funds, executes its defined operations autonomously, and maintains statistics about its operations.
+Each strategy contract is an isolated execution environment that owns and manages its own funds and executes its defined operations autonomously.
 The contract implements a graph-based execution engine where strategies are represented as a collection of interconnected nodes that execute sequentially with conditional branching.

 ## Key Features